 |Ventricular conduction abnormalities||64/1152 (6%)||31/581 (5%)|

-In a randomized, placebo-controlled trial (Study 3) of 999 subjects with asthma (n = 532) or stable chronic obstructive pulmonary disease (n = 467), the overall incidence of pre-specified respiratory adverse reactions was greater in the Lexiscan group compared to the placebo group (p < 0.001).
-Most respiratory adverse reactions resolved without therapy; a few subjects received aminophylline or a short acting bronchodilator.
+In a randomized, placebo-controlled trial of 999 patients with asthma (n = 532) or stable chronic obstructive pulmonary disease (n = 467), the overall incidence of pre-specified respiratory adverse reactions was greater in the LEXISCAN group compared to the placebo group (p < 0.001).
+Most respiratory adverse reactions resolved without therapy; a few patients received aminophylline or a short-acting bronchodilator.
 No differences were observed between treatment arms in the reduction of >15% from baseline at two-hours in FEV1 (Table 3).